-Contractor must purchase, store, and dispense Fentanyl Test Strip (FTS) Kits, as requested and when directed by the County, in accordance with the specifications outlined in this Attachment 4: Fentanyl Test Strip Kit Specifications.
+Contractor must store and ensure Kiosks are stocked with Fentanyl Test Strip (FTS) Kits, as requested and when directed by the County, in accordance with the specifications outlined in this Attachment 4: Fentanyl Test Strip (FTS) Kits Specifications.
+Contractor must obtain FTS Kits at no cost from the California Department of Health Care Services (DHCS).
+If an inadequate supply of FTS Kits is obtained from DHCS, then Contractor will purchase FTS Kits directly from a SAPC-approved and -verified manufacturer, as requested and when directed by the County.